akamenev/docker-voting-app/README.md

 ![Architecture diagram](architecture.png)

 The voting application only accepts one vote per client.
-It does not register votes if a vote has already been submitted from a client.
+It does not register votes if a vote has already been submitted from a client

 ## Result service configuration
 | Name                    | Required | Type        | Default Value  | Description                                       |